abettadapur/RuseServer/README.md

 pip install -r requirements.txt
 ```

+Configure the bind and port in .crossbar/config.json, or leave them as the default 0.0.0.0:5000

 Copy the example configuration file to a production version.
 Open in a text editor

 ```bash